telerik/winforms-docs/virtualgrid/virtualgrid-getting-started.md

 {{endregion}}

 3\.
 Now you can create the list of objects which will be used as data source.
-In additon you can creaate a array with the column names.
+In addition you can create an array that contains the column names.

 {{source=..\SamplesCS\VirtualGrid\VirtualGridGettingStarted.cs region=CreateData}}
 {{source=..\SamplesVB\VirtualGrid\VirtualGridGettingStarted.vb region=CreateData}}